bapzz/Steganography-In-C/README.md

 FOR EXECUTION OF THE PROGRAM , FOLLOW THE STEPS :-

+~$ gcc Steganography.c

+After Compiling The GCC will Create A Output File i.e "a.out".

 *** ENCODING ***

 ~$ ./a.out -E -i input_image.bmp -s secret_text.txt -o output_image.bmp